 Your Privacy Choices.
 The privacy choices you may have about your personal information are determined by applicable law and are described below.

 - Email and Text Messages.
 You can opt out of our promotional emails by using the unsubscribe link located at the bottom of our promotional emails, contacting us as described below.
 You can opt out of text messages from us by replying “STOP” or contacting us as described below.
-If you decide to opt-out, we may still send you non-promotional communications such as your payday emails and messages about your account.
+If you decide to opt-out, we may still send you non-promotional communications such as emails and messages about your account.

 - Mobile Notifications.
 We may send you push notifications through our mobile app.
 You can opt out from receiving push notifications by changing the settings on your mobile device.

 - “Do Not Track.”
 Do Not Track (“DNT”) is a privacy setting you can set on some web browsers that signals to websites like ours that you don’t want your online activities to be tracked.
 At this time, we do not respond to DNT signals sent to us by your web browser.

 - Cookies and Interest-Based Advertising.
 You may stop us from sending Tracking Technologies to your browser by changing the settings on your browser.
 However, if you block all Tracking Technologies, our Services may not work properly.
 Please note you must separately opt out in each browser and on each device.
 You can learn how to manage your cookies on these popular browsers by clicking on the links below.

 You may stop us from personalizing our advertisements to you on some mobile applications by following the instructions for Android, iOS, and others.
 You may also opt out of receiving targeted ads from advertising partners that participate in self-regulatory programs, such as the Network Advertising Initiative, the Digital Advertising Alliance, the European Digital Advertising Alliance, and the Digital Advertising Alliance of Canada.

 Your Privacy Rights.
 In accordance with applicable law, you may have the following rights.
 To exercise these rights, please contact us as set forth below.